Category: Drama/Verbal Abuse.

 “Need I remind you,” Lucius said icily, biting off the words crispily, “what that abomination did to our family?”

-“Yes,” Julian replied exasperated.
-It was quite childlike how his father had reached a fever pitch at discovering Angel’s history, and how he was intertwined with the Malfoys.
+“Yes,” Julian replied, exasperated.
+It was pretty childlike how his father had reached a fever pitch at discovering Angel’s history and how intertwined he was with the Malfoys.
 It was like the Dark Lord with that Potter boy.
-Personally Julian was all for keeping grudges, but they needed things from Angel.
+Personally, Julian was all for keeping grudges, but they needed things from Angel.
 Revenge would come later.

-“Don’t take that tone with me boy,” Lucius said angrily, his gray eyes flashing.
+“Don’t take that tone with me, boy,” Lucius growled, his gray eyes flashing.

 “Father, don’t lose sight of what we will accomplish,” Julian reminded him.
 “We’ve got a Slayer, an assassin, and a champion in need of completing his Shanshu in play, along with that Potter boy.”

 Julian stared into the deep abyss of his father’s eyes.
-When they were set on something, it was rare that they could bring him back.
-Though he wasn’t a Malfoy by blood, he was as close as one could get.
+It was rare that they could bring him back once he had a mind to do something.
+But, though he wasn’t a Malfoy by blood, he was as close as one could get.

-Lucius breathed heavily from the adrenaline in his system and walked away from the table, shoving aside the mahogany chair in his stride.
-He gazed at the waves that were crashing on the rocks below.
+Lucius breathed heavily, adrenaline coursing in his system.
+He walked away from the table, shoving aside the mahogany chair.
+The elder Malfoy gazed at the waves that were crashing on the rocks below.
 Julian watched silently, hoping he had defused the bomb, as Lucius gathered his thoughts.